 1 head of garlic, unpeeled

-4–6 red or green Thai chiles, depending on spice preference
+4–6 red or green fresh Thai chiles, depending on spice preference

 2–3 Tbsp. (to taste) fresh lime juice